You Will be Amazed at the Excellent Health Care in Mexico Options!

 - Some of the private insurance companies may have agreements with the hospitals and will pay directly.
 Others work on a reimbursement basis – you pay, then submit a claim to your insurer and they reimburse you.
 We have researched many private health care possibilities and although found some that were good, many of our clients could not qualify for acceptance because of pre-existing conditions, or the cost was prohibitive.

-- Focus has put together two private insurance plans, the first being Best Doctors Group Health Plan.
-This is Catastrophic Worldwide insurance with a low annual premium.
+- Best Doctors Group Health Plan is Catastrophic Worldwide insurance with a low annual premium.
 Pre-existing conditions are covered automatically after 12 months.

 Public Health Care Options